Liily77/lydianeghad.github.io/README.md

 Let's build a Python program to help you with that task!

+<h4>Gradebook</h4>

+You are a student and you are trying to organize your subjects and grades using Python.
+Let’s explore what we’ve learned about lists to organize your subjects and scores.

 <a href='https://codespaces.new/Liily77/lydianeghad.github.io'><img src='https://github.com/codespaces/badge.svg' alt='Open in GitHub Codespaces' style='max-width: 100%;'></a>